 Overview: The Film program prepares students for creative roles in the filmic arts.
-The 81-credit program provides intensive experience in production and writing as well as film history, theory, and criticism.
+The 81-credit program provides intensive experience in production and screenwriting as well as film history, theory, and criticism.
 Graduates write a classically structured, feature-length screenplay and complete an advanced production project or a theory/criticism project.
-A faculty-student panel reviews both the screenplay and the project as a part of the Senior Capstone experience.
-The Film Program provides students with audio and video editing suites, field production equipment, and a variety of production facilities.
-The location of the campus in proximity to Spokane, a center of motion picture production, allows students to participate in internship programs in a wide range of communication settings.
+A faculty-student panel reviews both the screenplay and the project as a part of the Senior Capstone experience during Spring quarter.

 Foreign Language Requirements for FILM: Two years of a single foreign language in high school or one year of a single foreign language at the college level is required for graduation with a BA major in FILM.